 - 1 tbsp Brown sugar

-- ½ tsp Chili flakes or 1 Thai chili Optional,adjust heat level
+- ½ tsp Chili flakes or 1 Thai chili Optional,adjust heat

 - 8-10 sheets Rice paper wrappers Use for rolling